 You have to act ASAP if you want to order the Spring 2021 allocation.
 The theme is Shop Small and features ingredients from small producers of fine foods.
 You can order the standard 25-piece box, or there is a new smaller box option this time that contains 16 bonbons.
 You can find more information on their website.

 A writer/designer, Nancy lives in Oakland with Ronnie (AKA cacaopod), her husband of many years & fellow chocolate enthusiast.

 Date posted: February 25, 2021.
-This entry was posted in Featured, Front page, Listed chocolatier, Listed confectionist, Local chocolate, North Bay, Review, Wine Country and tagged La Fôret Chocolate.
+This entry was posted in Featured, Front page, Listed chocolatier, Listed confectionist, Local chocolate, North Bay, Review and tagged La Fôret Chocolate.
 Bookmark the permalink.